PX4/PX4-user_guide/en/config/actuators.md

 :::note
 Tilt servo setup is similar to that for control surfaces, as both of them uses servo hardware (in most cases).

+It depends on what kind of Servo you have, but generally for PWM Servos, you need to set the Output mode to `PWM 50Hz`, instead of default `PWM 400 Hz`.
 :::

-1. **Set the 'Disarmed' value for the outputs**.
-The value depends on the vehicle.
-2. **Set the Output mode to 'PWM 50Hz'**, instead of default PWM 400 Hz when using a PWM output for Control Surfaces using Servos
-   - If your Servo is creating weird noise, it is most likely because of the "PWM 400Hz" output, which is usually not accepted by commercial Servos!
+- If your servo is creating **weird noise**, it is most likely because of the "PWM 400Hz" output, which is usually not accepted by commercial Servos.
-   - In case your Servo supports 100, 200 or 400 Hz command, you can then set the output mode to the maximum PWM frequency it supports!
+- In case your Servo supports 100, 200 or 400 Hz command, you can of course set the output mode to the maximum PWM frequency it supports!

+1. Set the `Disarmed` value (e.g. `1000` or `2000` for PWM Servos) so that the servo will be positioned in expected direction when disarmed.
-3. Position the Slider of the Tilt Servo in the lowest position, and **verify that the angle where motor thrust will point towards matches the 'Angle at Min Tilt'** position in Geometry section.
+2. Position the Slider of the Tilt Servo in the lowest position, and verify that positive motor thrust will point towards the `Angle at Min Tilt` defined in the Geometry section.

    ![Tilt Servo Geometry Setup](../../assets/config/actuators/tilt_servo_geometry_config.png)

-4. Position the Slider of the Tilt Servo in the highest position and **verify that the angle where motor thrust will point towards matches the 'Angle at Max Tilt' angle set in Geometry.**
+3. Position the Slider of the Tilt Servo in the highest position, and verify that positive motor thrust will point towards the `Angle at Max Tilt` defined in the Geometry section.

 ### Other Notes